Learning Generalized Hamiltonians using fully Symplectic Mappings: Introduction

-Where $\mathcal{J}$ is called the canonical symplectic matrix.
-Solutions of the system are trajectories $y(t)$ which have the property that $\Hc(y(t))$ remains constant at all times.
-If the Hamiltonian is time-invariant, then the Noether quantity associated with time-translational symmetry is conserved along the flow.
-This implies many important conservation properties across physical systems of interest.
-For a set of canonical coordinates \{$p_i$, $q_i$\} $\in \RR^{2d}$, an integrator, or numerical simulation method, is said to be symplectic if it preserves the canonical symplectic form, $\omega = \sum_{i=1}^{n} dp_i \wedge dq^i$; see subsequent sections and also~\cite{channell1990symplectic}.
-Geometric integrators preserve geometric invariants of the flow, and the use of such integrators have been instrumental in understanding the long-term qualitative properties of many important physical systems \cite{Ruth1983,HaLuWa2006,FeQi2010, maslovskaya2024symplectic, valperga2022learning}.
-As such, by learning the Hamiltonian itself rather than to seek to learn trajectories, we are able to learn qualitative properties of the system without the impossible task of numerical handling the sensitivity of such systems.
-By contrast Non-geometric numerical methods such as the Euler and explicit Runge--Kutta methods do not generally conserve the Hamiltonian over larger time scales \cite{HaLuWa2006}, and this phenomenon inspired the development of energy-preserving and symplectic integration schemes to circumvent this problem.
-A result in \cite{GeMa1988} shows that it is not generally possible for a fixed-timestep integrator to simultaneously preserve the energy and the symplectic structure.
 In recent years, the field of Physics-Informed Machine Learning has brought significant advances in architecture and learning techniques.
 By enforcing physical inductive biases while learning the dynamics, through appropriate structural modifications to standard NN training, the learning process requires much fewer samples to accurately fit the data and achieves better out-of-distribution accuracy.
 This includes the recent development of Hamiltonian Neural Networks \cite{bertalan2019learning}.
 By defining a Hamiltonian as a Neural Network, a more physical representation of the system is available.
-Incorporating symplectic integrators, and thus accurate reconstruction of the more complex Hamiltonian systems, however, provides technical challenges namely (i) reconstructing an approximate Hamiltonian function from noisy trajectory observations, (ii) solving the implicit equations required by symplectic integration methods, and (iii) ensuring that the learned Hamiltonian model generalizes to out-of-distribution data that we tackle in this work.\\ First, in Section\ref{sec:method}, we present a fully implicit symplectic integrator with a predictor-corrector scheme for generating trajectories at coarser resolutions, demonstrating the sample efficiency of our approach.
-Second, in Section \ref{ss:adjoint_sens}, we derive adjoint sensitivity equations using an ODE-constrained optimization framework, and in Section \ref{ss:mem_perform}, we show its superior memory efficiency compared to standard backpropagation.
-Third, in Section \ref{sec:numerics}, we demonstrate improved out-of-distribution prediction accuracy using a symplectic solver with fixed-point iterations, highlighting the benefit of physics-informed inductive biases.
+Incorporating symplectic integrators, and thus accurate reconstruction of the more complex Hamiltonian systems, however, provides technical challenges namely (i) reconstructing an approximate Hamiltonian function from noisy trajectory observations, (ii) solving the implicit equations required by symplectic integration methods, and (iii) ensuring that the learned Hamiltonian model generalizes to out-of-distribution data that we tackle in this work.
+Motivated by these technical challenges, the remainder of this paper is structured as follows: